Formalising Ordinal Partition Relations Using Isabelle/HOL: Formalising the Nash-Williams theorem

 The \textit{de Bruijn factor} \cite{wiedijk-de-bruijn} is defined as the ratio of the size of the formal mathematics to the size of the corresponding mathematical exposition.
 It can be regarded as measuring the cost of formalisation.

 Unfortunately, it's highly inexact.
 Mathematical writing varies greatly in its level of detail.
 The first ever de Bruijn factor was calculated for Jutting's translation of Landau's \textit{Grundlagen der Analysis}---on the construction of the complex numbers---into AUTOMATH\@. \begin{quotation} An aspect which has not been mentioned so far is the ratio between the length of pieces of AUT-QE text and the length of the corresponding German texts.
 Our claim at the outset was that this ratio can be kept constant. \ldots As a measure of the lengths the number of stored AUT-QE expressions \ldots{} and (rough estimates of) the number of German words.~\cite[p.\ts46]{jutting77} \end{quotation} The highest ratio, 6.4, is obtained for the translation of Landau's Chapter 4, in which the real numbers are constructed from the positive real numbers (in the form of Dedekind cuts, which had been defined in Chapter 3).
 But this is a book that devotes 173 pages to the development of complex number arithmetic from logic.
-It includes a full calculation to prove that the complex conjugate distributes over addition.
 The proof that $a/b=c/d \iff ad=bc$ includes two references to previous theorems about complex arithmetic.
-One could imagine covering the same material in 10\% of the space.
+The material could be covered in 10\% of the space.

 Formal proofs can also be more or less compact, the price of compactness generally being a loss of legibility.
 Wiedijk \cite{wiedijk-de-bruijn} has proposed to deal with some of the arbitrariness by comparing the sizes of compressed text files, but this requires retyping possibly lengthy texts into \LaTeX.
 He and others report de Bruijn factors in the range of 3--6, but for the Nash-Williams proof above it is 20 and upwards (crudely counting lines rather than symbols).
 Clearly one reason is that the source text is highly concise, only sketching out the key points.
 One of the lemmas (the strengthening of \stevo's~1.19) is not even stated.
 But also, our proof style is more prolix than is strictly necessary.